JenilleCheney/WeatherApp/README.md

-This is the display for the weekly forecast which currently has 3 days hardcoded
+This is the display for the weekly forecast which currently has 7 Days pulled from the API will revert to 3 after the trial time expires.

 ![DailyForecastHourly](https://github.com/user-attachments/assets/e1dfad46-4051-41a3-80a7-1d0f24b3aec3)